 It seems probable, however, that Capt.
 Oliver Ancketill (1609-66) was the son of a minor gentry family from the Shaftesbury area of Dorset, who emigrated to Ireland about 1636 and built a house on what became the Ancketill's Grove estate.
 His son, Matthew Ancketill (1651-89), who obtained a confirmatory grant of the estate from the Crown after the Restoration, is said to have built a new house on higher ground, and to have laid out an avenue of copper beeches leading to it.
 He was one of those included in James II's Great Act of Attainder in 1689 but he was in fact already dead by the time it passed the Irish Parliament.
 His son, William Ancketill (1677-1709) died without issue and was succeeded by his brother, another Oliver Ancketill (1680-1760), who was perhaps the most prominent member of the family.
 Expected to be a younger son, he was educated for a career in the law, and obtained a doctorate from Trinity College, Dublin.
 It is not clear whether he continued a legal practice, but he served as MP for Monaghan and lived partly in Dublin, where he became a founder member of the Royal Dublin Society.
 His only son having predeceased him, he was succeeded by his grandson, Charles Ancketill (1754-1828) who built the present house at Ancketill's Grove when he came of age.
 Charles in turn was succeeded by his nephew, William Anketell (1790-1851), whose son Matthew John Anketell (1812-70), made the Italianate additions and alterations to the house and left it largely as it now stands.
-His son, William Ancketill (1851-1931), resumed the ancient spelling of his family name but sold the estate at some point between 1890 and 1920.
+His son, William Ancketill (1851-1931), resumed the ancient spelling of his family name but sold the estate at some point around 1890.

 Two of the younger sons of William Anketell (1790-1851) also acquired country houses.
 William Robert Ancketill (1820-89) married into the Ker family, and both he and his son, Amyatt William Ancketill (1853-1915) rented Quintin Castle on the coast of County Down from the Kers in the late 19th and early 20th centuries.
 Fitz Ameline Maxwell Ancketill (b.
 1825) inherited Killyfaddy from his maternal uncle in 1877 and it remained the property of his descendants until the early 1950s.
 William Ancketill (1851-1931) seems to have lived there after selling Ancketill's Grove at the beginning of the 20th century, presumably as a tenant of his cousin, Reginald Ancketill (1861-1937).